Condom effectiveness: Preventing HIV

 Latex condoms, when used consistently and correctly, are highly effective in preventing the sexual transmission of HIV, the virus that causes AIDS.
 HIV infection is, by far, the most deadly STD, and considerably more scientific evidence exists regarding condom effectiveness for prevention of HIV infection than for other STDs.
 The body of research on the effectiveness of latex condoms in preventing sexual transmission of HIV is both comprehensive and conclusive.
 The ability of latex condoms to prevent transmission of HIV has been scientifically established in “real-life” studies of sexually active couples as well as in laboratory studies.

 Laboratory studies have demonstrated that latex condoms provide an essentially impermeable barrier to particles the size of HIV.

-Theoretical basis for protection.
 Latex condoms cover the penis and provide an effective barrier to exposure to secretions such as urethral and vaginal secretions, blocking the pathway of sexual transmission of HIV infection.

 Epidemiologic studies that are conducted in real-life settings, where one partner is infected with HIV and the other partner is not, demonstrate that the consistent use of latex condoms provides a high degree of protection.